WOW

 How do you know if you are WOWing your Clients?

-Avoid assuming or overestimating; while 80% of teams believe they provide superior service, only 8% of customers agree.
+Section titled “How do you know if you are WOWing your Clients?”- Avoid assuming or overestimating; while 80% of teams believe they provide superior service, only 8% of customers agree.
 This indicates a significant disconnect.
-Source: shankmanhonig.com
+Source: shankmanhonig.com.

 - Informal feedback